 If you can dedicate 3 hours of practice each day and make it quality, then a year is more than enough.

-Take an additional year to shape the skill and, let’s say, two years.
+Take an additional year to shape the skill.

 A practice session can defer substantially from drummer to drummer.
 Having 1 on 1 lesson will also influence the level of progress.
 Again we are all different.